 #1 Reason – It Is The Best Asset Transfer Mechanism

 If your goal is to transfer your assets in an economical and efficient manner, nothing works better than whole life insurance.
 (We don’t like using superlatives, but really, there isn’t.)
 The death benefit is income tax free.
 This tax advantage makes it beneficial to donate money to a charity, a child or grandchild, and a slew of other reasons.
-If properly structured, a whole life insurance policy can pay estate taxes and provide liquidity to families with small businesses.
+If properly structured, a whole life insurance policy can pay estate taxes and provide liquidity to families who own small businesses.

 Why did we not suggest term life insurance?
 We don’t know when we will die.
 That is why.
 Here’s an example to showcase the problem with term life insurance as an asset transfer mechanism.

 Here is an example why term life insurance can be detrimental although the cheapest cost per thousand of life insurance.
-Let’s say you have a small business and purchased a 20 year term policy for liquidity needs upon your death.
+Let’s say you have a small business and purchased a 20 year term policy for estate liquidity needs upon your death.
 You live through the term and are now 57.
 At the end of the term, you reapply for a new policy.
 However, you find out you are highly rated or uninsurable due to heart atrial fibrillation diagnosed 4 years ago.
 You now can’t get the life insurance you need that will provide liquidity for your estate needs upon your death.
-If your policy was a whole life insurance policy, you would not have this issue.
+Your estate will pay thousands in taxes upon your death.

 Even Suze Orman or Dave Ramsey can’t dispute that.
 They can’t.
 If they recommend term life insurance in a case like this, they are providing the wrong information.

 If you feel you need for a permanent-type of insurance, but don’t want to pay whole life costs, a guaranteed universal life (GUL) insurance policy could work in its place.

 #2 Reason – Cash Value Can Increase Rapidly

-In our article 3 reasons why whole life insurance is a bad idea, we discussed that cash value can take a long time to accumulate.
+In our article about the 3 reasons why whole life insurance is a bad idea, we discussed that cash value can take a long time to accumulate.
 Sometimes as long as 15 years.
 However, once it does, it generally increases at a rapid rate.
 It is hard to find cash that increases this rapidly.
 Your bank interest?
 No way.
 The stock market?
 No. The money is at risk for principal loss.